yorickpeterse/oga/CONTRIBUTING.md

 keeps the codebase consistent.
 If a certain pattern or style is getting in your way please open a separate issue about this so it can be discussed.

-Every commit and every pull request made is carefully reviewed.
+Every commit and every merge request made is carefully reviewed.
 Chances are I'll spend more time reviewing it than the time an author spent on their changes.
 This should ensure that Oga's codebase is stable, of high quality and easy to maintain.
 As such _please_ take my feedback into consideration (or discuss it in